alexander-schranz/ten-years-as-a-web-developer/README.md

 [Niklas](https://twitter.com/niklasnatter) which strictness to consistency did improve my quality a lot.
 Also his calm manner is always refreshing.
 Another thx goes here to my former colleague [Daniel R](https://twitter.com/danrot90) which was always available for an after-work beer at his time at Sulu and corrected all my english mistakes.

-I want to thank [MASSIVE ART](https://www.massiveart.com/) which did make this even possible without them I would not be sit here as a Webdeveloper working with great people together and writing this article.
+Thank you [MASSIVE ART](https://www.massiveart.com/) which did make this even possible.
+Without them, I would not be sitting here as a web developer working with great people together and writing this article.

-At the end I want to thank all other people a had work together.
+I want to thank all other people a had work together.
 I know I was not always the easiest person to work with, but I enjoyed every project we finished and every after work beer we had drink together.
 Looking forward for some more ;)